PDXChinese/pdxchinese.github.io/_pvsafiles/2025_Emily_Liu.md

 **Category: Kids (5-10)**
 **Hours: 125**

-Emily is a student from Springville Elementary and loves to dance, draw, play Piano, and play Tennis (her favorite sport).
-Emily’s mom always invites her to volunteer at OCC.
-Soon, she got very interested in volunteering for the people in her community.
+I am a student from Springville Elementary and love to dance, draw, play piano, and play tennis (my favorite sport).
+My mom always invites me to volunteer at OCC.
+Soon, I got very interested in volunteering for the people in the community.

-She has volunteered for the Conexbox, Winter Drive, Lan Su Chinese Garden, and the Chinese Festival.
-Her favorite times are when she gets to do something instead of waiting and being bored.
-When Emily started volunteering at OCC, she realized that she had a lot of skills for how to make good conversations with the people in her community.
-One of Emily’s favorite times of volunteering is tidying Lan Su Chinese garden.
+I have volunteered for the Conexbox, Winter Drive, Lan Su Chinese Garden, and the Chinese Festival.
+My favorite times are when I get to do something instead of waiting and being bored.
+When I started volunteering at OCC, I realized that I had a lot of skills for how to make good conversations with the people in the community.
+One of my favorite times of volunteering is tidying Lan Su Chinese Garden.

 Oregon Chinese Coalition is proud to recognize the volunteers who consistently take the time to make a difference in the lives of others.
 Therefore, it is a great honor to present the Community Volunteer Service Award (CVSA) to Emily Liu.